 There’s an image of holiday perfection that our culture encourages.
 Starting with Thanksgiving, we are inundated with images of families happily enjoying each other’s company during a holiday meal.
 Most of us have childhood memories that feed this desire for Norman Rockwell-esque celebrations.
 Even those who didn’t have these picture-perfect experiences growing up often strive to create them with their own families.

 However, few of us can measure up to the fantasy—caregivers least of all.
 The vast majority of advertisements, music and blockbuster movies sugarcoat the holidays and shirk the reality that most of us face.
-These images feed expectations that are impossible to meet.
+These images feed expectations that are simply impossible to meet.

 Today’s “average” family is vastly different from those of the 1940s, 1950s and 1960s.
-These days, our families are often composed of many generations, relations, races and creeds.
+These days, our families are often comprised of many generations, relations, races and creeds.
 For family caregivers, elders’ varying degrees of health add to the complexities of bringing everyone together for the holidays.